 This involves placing sperm (from your partner or a donor) into your uterus around your time of ovulation.
 You may be given some medicines that trigger your ovaries to produce eggs.
 IUI may be suitable if you have problems having sex.
 It may also be recommended if you have mild endometriosis.

 In vitro fertilisation (IVF)

-If you have IVF, an egg (taken from you or a donor) is fertilised with sperm in a laboratory and transferred into your uterus.
+If you have IVF, an egg (taken from you or a donor) is mixed with sperm in a laboratory.
+Fertilised eggs (embryos) are then transferred into your uterus.
 This is suitable for most forms of infertility.
 IVF may be recommended if you have blocked fallopian tubes or other forms of assisted reproduction haven’t worked.

 Gamete intrafallopian transfer (GIFT)

 This is similar to IVF, but the egg and sperm are transferred into your fallopian tubes before fertilisation.
 The egg and sperm then fertilise naturally.
 This won’t be recommended for you if you have a problem with your fallopian tubes.

 Assisted reproduction techniques involve giving you hormone injections to encourage eggs to develop in your ovaries.
 This increases your chance of having a multiple pregnancy.
 It also puts you at risk of developing ovarian hyperstimulation syndrome – a complication where your ovaries respond more than normal to the hormones.
 Your doctor will closely monitor your treatment.